inet-framework/inet/showcases/general/parsim/doc/index.rst

   - fcsMode DONE
   - parsim-communications-class = "cNamedPipeCommunications" DONE

-The modules are assigned to partitions:
+The modules are assigned to partitions, as follows:

 .. literalinclude:: ../omnetpp.ini
    :start-at: radioMedium1.partition-id